-How to style a tuxedo or dinner jacket
+How to Style a Tuxedo or Dinner Jacket

 As the festive season approaches, the invitations to galas, award ceremonies, New Year’s Eve parties and even weddings start dropping in.
 And there on the invite are those words that can strike doubt into even the most committed partygoer: “tuxedo” or “dinner jacket”.
 If you’re not used to formal attire, finding out how to wear a tuxedo may indeed seem daunting.
 That’s why we’ve written this simple guide to wearing and styling yours.